nikukyugamer/inspect-fm/README.md

 # Inspect FM
-- show the list s below i `FileMaker Server`
+- show the below list in `FileMaker Server`
     - Database Name
     - Layout Name in Database
     - Field Name in Layout